-Going through an in-depth research including a lot of reading and interviews with researchers, reviewers, and editors representing some of the biggest publishers in the world, revealed obvious signs of misalignment, mix of expectations, and numerous process holes caused by legacy half-baked solutions introduced throughout the years.
+Going through an in-depth research including a lot of reading and interviews with researchers, reviewers, and editors representing some of the biggest publishers in the world, revealed obvious signs of misalignment, a mix of unmet expectations, and numerous process holes caused by legacy half-baked solutions introduced throughout the years.

 Writing a manuscript, its submission to a journal, its screening by editors, its acceptance for review, its publication or rejection are all processes with a person in the centre.
 As obvious as it may seem, we observed existing tools failing to grasp this simple fact.
 We also realised how easy it would have been to ignore it ourselves, was it not for the effort of a thorough research.

 Naturally, considering what we were capable of as a strong AI company, we were quickly tempted to try and solve everything at once – the very reason we worked on the Manuscript Evaluation project.
 But as a result of continuously confirming what the main problems were, we were able to focus a bit deeper into them.